 Landslides Data Pathfinder

 Landslides are some of the most common disasters in the world, killing thousands of people each year.
 The mass movement of land (sediments and soils, bedrock and boulders, even whole mountainsides) down a slope is induced by the force of gravity.
 There are numerous contributing forces to a landslide, many of which can be monitored or observed through remote sensing data.
 Intense or prolonged rainfall is the most frequent extrinsic trigger of landslides, as it reduces friction between materials and increases the water pressure within the soil pores, increasing the likelihood of failure.
 Earthquakes and changes to the landscape from wildfires, road building, and deforestation can also contribute to the instability of the land surface and cause landslides.
 NASA's Earth observation data provide important data to estimate landslide hazards.
-Within the U.S., the United States Geological Survey's (USGS) National Landslide Hazards Program provides important information on identifying and monitoring landslides.
+Within the U.S., the USGS's National Landslide Hazards Program provides important information on identifying and monitoring landslides.

 Find and Use Landslide Event Monitoring Data